joshpetit/mvpls/README.md

 ```
 moves all pngs extensions from the current directory and its subdirectories to the folder `moveLocation`.

+to copy, pass in the -c flag, remove pass in the --remove flag.

 it's still in development lol.
 Try at your own risk I suppose.
 Should work though... spent a few hours on it...

 You could say, can't we easily do this by piping a few [standard commands](https://superuser.com/a/1041895/1225558)?